bisrael8191/docker-shipyard/README.md

 `docker build -t bisrael/shipyard github.com/bisrael8191/docker-shipyard`

 ###Run
+Make sure host data folder '/var/data/shipyard' exists before starting the container.

-`docker run -d -p 8000:8000 bisrael/shipyard`
+`docker run -d -v /var/data/shipyard:/opt/data/shipyard:rw -p 8000:8000 bisrael/shipyard`

+Follow the instructions in the notes, then login using 'admin:shipyard'.

 ###Notes
-Haven't figured out how to store the database in a volume yet.
-It should be something like:

-`docker run -d -v /var/data/shipyard:/opt/data/shipyard:rw -p 8000:8000 bisrael/shipyard`
+The first time the container is run, the database generated during the install needs to be copied to the host filesystem in order to log in.
+So first, start the container with the run command.
+Then copy the shipyard.db file using:

+`docker cp CONTAINER_ID:/opt/apps/shipyard/shipyard.db /var/data/shipyard/`

+Then stop and restart the shipyard container.
+You should be able to login and all data will be stored in the volume, allowing the container to be restarted.

-The database is written there, but it's reset so the login information is gone.
-Possibly submit a pull request to set the default admin/shipyard login when DB is first created.
+Possibly submit a pull request to set the default login when DB is first created.